Huski82/HW-19-React-Employee-Directory/README.md

 - [Tests](#tests)

 ## Installation:
-To create this application, you would have to run `npx create-react "name of project"` which will provide you a npm dependencies such as node_modules & package-lock.json ans SRC files for REACT.
+To create this application, you would have to run `npx create-react "name of project"` which will provide you a npm dependencies such as node_modules & package-lock.json and SRC files for REACT.
 However, if users only need to install package.json they can run `npm init -y` on the command-line.

 `React.js`
 `VSCode`